 Training is one-on-one with the instructor.
 Components of the training include the following:

 Additionally, in-truck instruction will cover all areas to be tested on the government road exam:

 -control (equipment, steering, shifting, gears, clutching, brakes/accelerator, signals)

 Driver Training Cost for Class 3: $125 per hour (number of hours dependent on driving needs); average training time is 18-25 hours for those with no prior experience.

 The student must have completed the Air Brakes Course, Driver’s Medical (Class 1 only), and relevant Alberta Registry Knowledge Exam prior to driver training.
 Fees are set by the registry and are subject to change; approximate costs are approximately $20 for the knowledge exam, $155 for the Class 3 road test, and $217 for the Class 1 road test.
 Class 3 road exam is 1 hour; Class 1 road exam is 2.25 hours – charge for truck rental is $125/hour for the road exam.

 FUNDED DRIVER TRAINING

 We have a Commercial Driver Training Program (CDP) available.
-You must apply for this program and be approved by Alberta Labour to be sponsored for either a Class 3 or Class 1 training option.
+You must apply for this program and be approved by Alberta Labour to be sponsored for the Class 1 (MELT) training.
 Seat availability is very limited.

 For more details, click HERE